 It should be noted here that there are three types of skin formations directly related to tissue pigmentation.

-The first type includes a benign "fly".
-It is not dangerous if its dimensions are only 5 mm wide, it has distinct edges and a smooth surface.
+The first type includes a benign “fly”.
+It is not dangerous if its parameters are only 5 mm wide, it has distinct edges and a smooth surface.
 There is no need to fear cancer when such a mole appears.

 The size of a mole of this type exceeds 5 millimeters.
 The shape is flat, the surface has additional shades.